protz/dagstuhl-rust-2025/2-Proposal.md

 implementation, but which, lacking a formal model, cannot be conclusively determined to be the correct behavior).

-It therefore remains difficult to confidently develop analyses, or reason about Rust programs, when the semantics of Rust are still undergoing such debate.
+It therefore remains difficult to confidently develop analysis and verification techniques, when the semantics of Rust are still undergoing such debate.
 For these reasons, the semantics of the language and its borrow-checker, and in particular, how to form a basis to establish the soundness of verification tools, will be the first focus of this seminar.

-Next, many analyses try to leverage Rust's unique ownership discipline to simplify reasoning, or to make implementations more efficient.
-We propose to focus, as a second axis, on a broader re-thinking of existing analyses in the context of Rust; how Rust's ownership impacts, e.g., resource analysis (as exemplified by RaRust), property-based testing, and many other analyses.
-While existing program verification frameworks do leverage ownership as a means to automate and/or simplify reasoning, we believe there is more potential to be tapped in order to make the analysis of Rust programs generally more efficient thanks to the ownership guarantees offered by the language.
+Next, many analysis and verification techniques leverage Rust's unique ownership discipline to simplify reasoning, or to make reasoning tools more efficient.
+As a second axis, an important focus of our seminar is the extension of these techniques to the full Rust language.
+Moreover, we propose to focus on a broader re-thinking of existing techniques in the context of Rust; how Rust's ownership impacts, e.g., resource analysis (as exemplified by RaRust), property-based testing, and many other techniques.
+While existing program verification frameworks do leverage ownership as a means to automate or simplify reasoning, we believe there is more potential to be tapped in order to make the analysis of Rust programs generally more efficient thanks to the ownership guarantees offered by the language.
-PM: what does "meaningful" mean here?
-JP: tried to rephrase

 As a third axis, we propose to focus specifically on tooling.
 There is a considerable amount of design and implementation work that needs to be addressed in this area, notably:
-- Many analyses re-implement a frontend to the Rust compiler at considerable engineering cost; could the community standardize on one framework (such as the Charon project), and if not, what are the roadblocks?
+- What are the theoretical and practical challenges to integrating necessary infrastructure for analysis and verification into the Rust compiler?
+Could the community standardize on one framework (such as the Charon project or Place Capability Graphs), and if not, what are the roadblocks?
-- What needs to be implemented in the Rust compiler to make analyses easier to implement?
-- What is the status of the Rust specification language?
-Can progress on this specific point happen through focused working session as part of this Rust seminar?
-PM: related to my comment about "engineering" below, I would emphasize "concepts", "algorithms", etc. and de-emphasize "implementation".
+- How can we design a unified Rust specification language that enables the interoperability between different tools and allows the community to develop common verified libraries?

-Finally, as a transversal axis, we propose to put all of the ideas above in practice by identifying common vulnerabilities, new threat models, and from there on, forming a list of missing analyses and verification targets which could be implemented as end-to-end results that rely on improvements along all three axes above.
+Finally, as a transversal axis, we propose to put all of the ideas above in practice by identifying language features, implementation idioms, and program properties that are not sufficiently supported by state-of-the-art techniques and tools, resulting in a list of action items for the community to steer further research and assess progress.
-PM: Do we want to give this seminar a security spin, or does "vulnerabilities" include correctness bugs?
-BP: I agree; "vulnerabilities" and "thread models" are very security specific.
-I love security, but
-    should we cast a wider net here?

 We remark that browsing the Dagstuhl archives, we could not find a single seminar focusing on Rust specifically; given the excitement about Rust in the research community, we think it is timely and